mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/_index.md

 ```

 ## Desktop app contributor resources
- - [GitHub Repository](https://github.com/mattermost/desktop) - Get the code, report issues, or submit PRs.
+ - {{< newtabref href="https://github.com/mattermost/desktop" title="GitHub Repository" >}} - Get the code, report issues, or submit PRs.
- - [Help Wanted](https://mattermost.com/pl/help-wanted-desktop) - This is a good place to start if you're looking for a way to contribute code.
+ - {{< newtabref href="https://mattermost.com/pl/help-wanted-desktop" title="Help Wanted" >}} - This is a good place to start if you're looking for a way to contribute code.
 Many issues are labeled by difficulty level to make it easier to find ways to get involved.
  - [Developer Setup]({{< ref "/contribute/more-info/desktop/developer-setup" >}}) - Setup your development environment to start work on the desktop app.
  - [Build and CLI Commands]({{< ref "/contribute/more-info/desktop/build-commands" >}}) - Useful commands to help build, debug, test, and modify the desktop app on your local machine.
  - [Debugging]({{< ref "/contribute/more-info/desktop/debugging" >}}) - Identify issues in the desktop app and debug the rendering process.